 Loss of turnover when your company closes after damage.

 Read the policy conditionsThe conditions of your insurance policy depend on your insurance company.
 These are written in the policy conditions, which you should always read carefully.
-You can ask an independent insurance adviser for advice.
+You can ask an independent insurance advisor for advice.

 When does a business interruption insurance pay out?If your policy states that you are covered for what happened to you.
 Common cases are: